Installation

 For more information on how to configure bindings, consult the SeisComP documentation.

-If a tsunami on-the-fly-simulation using EasyWave is initiated and no focal mechanism (moment tensor) is available, then the strike-, dip-, and rake-angles and the depth for the automatic rupture patch generation are looked up in a file containing the information about subduction geometry and local faults (see: Flowchart for the automatic generation of simulations).
+If a tsunami on-the-fly-simulation using EasyWave is initiated and no focal mechanism (moment tensor) is available for the event, then the strike-, dip-, and rake-angles and the depth for the automatic rupture patch generation are looked up in a file containing the information about subduction geometry and local faults (see: Flowchart for the automatic generation of simulations).

 sysop@host:~$ cp faults.xml.example faults.xml

-TOAST is currently provided with a file (version 1.2) containing almost 200 fault lines covering most subduction zones world wide.
+The faults file version currently provided (v1.2) contains almost 200 fault lines covering most subduction zones world wide.
 For instance, it contains all contour lines from the slab2-model between 20 and 80 km depth.
 The lines at 0 km depth are either from the RUM-model (Gudmundsson & Sambridge, 1998), generated manually according to literature and bathymetry or from the previous version of the file (in which case reference is not set).

-Below is an example for the structure of the file:
+Below is an example for the format of the file:

 1<gempa faults_version="1.2">